 Art Committee: Works cooperatively with City staff and the Board in identifying and promoting public art projects in and around the community centre.
 The preference is for individuals in the creative arts field, i.e., photography, painting, visual arts, sculpture, tapestry, design, animation, etc.

 Complete an application form and send to email@example.com to apply.

 Spread the word, Submit Your Art Exhibit with Us!

 Artist from all cultural and artistic backgrounds, at any stage in their career are encouraged to apply.
 Thompson is always striving to build connection with a wide range of artists and to reflect the diversity in our community.

 The application and submission process can be found at:

 We look forward to seeing your work!

 The Association was formed by neighbours in the community seeking to provide their children with access to physical activities.
 Initially, free programs were provided often led by volunteer Instructors, usually housed in James Thompson Elementary School or J.N.
 Burnett Secondary School.

 The Association raised funds to support these programs and outdoor space, originally designed and built by volunteers.
 As programs expanded, the Association began to employ instructors and charge fees always at a low cost.

-In 1983, the former Richmond Works Yard building on Lynas Lane was converted for use as a Community Centre and the Association finally had a home.
-In 1995, with funds from the City of Richmond and a $750,000 GoBC grant, the our current building was opened.
+In 1983, the former Richmond Works Yard building on Lynas Lane was converted for use as a community centre and the Association finally had a home.
+In 1995, with funds from the City of Richmond and a $750,000 GoBC grant, the current building was opened.